In an effort to learn and understand

 The hills are blowing them self up, ending as table mountains, but they remain rather dry.
 Once again, I am puzzled by the ability of the pine trees to cope with this steppe.
 I passes "The Devils Fingers" some chimney shaped natural rock formations, way up on a ridge.

-It seems like the road are folowering the huge Rio Limay and the lakes it feeds, for quite some time.
+It seems like the road are follows the huge Rio Limay and the lakes it feeds, for quite some time.
 Finally, it crosses, and one road leads of to the large city of Neuquen.
 I remain faithful to Ruta 40, and head towards Zapala.
 It should be fairly smaller, and I've been thinking of getting a early evening at a camp site, doing some cooking.

 The next 200 Km is through real dry steppe, with cushions-plants.
 Again, here are plenty of blue lakes, but the shores are completely dry like the rest.
-Perhaps it have only come her days ago?
+Perhaps the water have only come her days ago?
 Then, a few of the lower areas, along the brinks or shores have huge Pampas grass.
 I have a feeling of, here might be warm enough all year for cacti, and start looking.

 On a fenced field - but not for them - I spot a group of guanacos, who seem more curious than scared.
 Would have like to get even closer, but I give them some respect.
 And who knows: They might spit like lamas?
 Next stop is at a rarely seen group of rocks.
 And here they are: My most southern cacti.
-They look like dwarf Cereus, and there are even seeds but no flowers on.
-The soul is crusted with salt, and I have passed a pair of tiny salt lakes.
+They look like dwarf Cereus, and there are even seeds, but no flowers on.
+The soil is crusted with salt, and I have passed a pair of tiny salt lakes.
 Some large bulbs have green fruits, and I won't dear setting a name on them for now.

 The few farms are still huge!
 Besides from barb-wire and ordinarily wire, they can't have many expensive.
 Oh. and the maintenance of the driveway.
 I stop to find more cacti, but as I feared, the open gravel areas are not their turf.
 But then I spot some cushions of what I believe to be a new, flowering plant.
 It is actually the thorns of real, low Opuntia cactus - or another cactus.

 I reach Zapala at eight, but fails to find anywhere to sleep.
 The city is called "dead swamp", and is offers little else.
 I head on towards Las Lajas, about same size, 35 Km further up north.
 Think I'm being pulled over by a police woman, but she only want a ride.
 Had decided not to take any more hitch-hikers, especially in Argentina, where my insurance only counts for me.
-On the other hand is it a bit harsh to kick her out on this lonely road now.
+On the other hand; is it a bit harsh to kick her out on this lonely road now.
 Besides that, she might know of a place to sleep!

 I get a cosy room with a kitchen with stow for 130 pesos, and start preparing my supper.
 Pasta boiled perfect, add sauce.
 Woops, it came with its own tiny pasta.
 Well, that add a crunch aspect to the meal.
-Coffee, diary, my own pay from the company, photos, budget, dishwashing, Slide-Show from the South.
+Coffee, diary, my own pay from my company, photos, budget, dishwashing, Slide-Show from the South.
 Well over midnight once again, and I'm not finish!

 From the most southern I managed to get, I head up north, through the central of western Argentina.